rogers0404/13-all-product.com/README.md

 ## Description

-An application that can be used to manage the company's employee database.
+A Back End application that can be used to interact with the database.

-You can check/view all information that is contained in the database via and interface develop in this application
+You can Create, Read, Update, and Delete (CRUD) information that is contained in the database via and interface develop in this application

-It has developed with Node.js, MySQL Database, Inquirer and MySQL2 packages and ES6.
+It has developed with Express.js, MySQL Database, Sequelize, Dotenv, MySQL2 packages and ES6.

 ## Table of Contents